-You can follow the first part 1/2 here.
+You can follow the first part 1/2 of our West Iceland Trip here.

 The next fjord, Arnarfjörður, houses a museum that tells the story of sea creatures who are said to live in the area.
 Arnarfjörður is one of the most beautiful of the western fjords with its varied landscapes and towering mountains, and the place is above all known for hosting the waterfall Dynjandi, so majestic and impressive from a height of 100 meters.
 In the surrounding area, you can visit the small villages of Þingeyri and Flateyri in the Fjord Dýrafjörður, where you can learn more about the history of the region and visit several museums, including the Museum of Anything.
 You can then join Isafjörður, the capital of the west fjords approximately 170 kilometers away.